SECTIONS

 Read More

-UNICA, the Brazilian sugarcane industry association, has announced sugarcane processing was up during the first half of October.
-Ethanol production and sales were also up when compared to the same period of last year.
+UNICA, the Brazilian sugarcane industry association, has reported that ethanol production was up during the second half of January with more than 96% of production coming from corn.
+Ethanol sales were also up for the full month.

 Read More